 1. Zendesk

 The enterprise default.
-AI-powered knowledge base, AI agents, agent copilot, advanced analytics, multilingual support across 100+ languages, deep governance and audit logs.
-Pricing starts at $19/agent/month for Suite Team and climbs to $169/agent/month for Suite Enterprise, with Copilot at $50/agent/month and Advanced AI as a separate add-on.
+AI-powered knowledge base, AI Agents, agent copilot, advanced reporting, multilingual support across 100+ languages, deep governance and audit logs.
+Pricing starts at EUR 19/agent/month for Support Team and climbs to EUR 115/agent/month for Suite Professional, with Copilot at EUR 50/agent/month and Advanced AI as a separate add-on.
+Suite Team starts at EUR 55/agent/month.

 Best for companies above 50 agents that need governance, compliance, and complex routing.
 Weakness: small teams pay an enterprise complexity tax.
 The cost of running Zendesk at scale is not the seat price, it is the staff who configure and maintain it.